INFORMS en Español

 Before Yale, I was a Post-Doctoral Scholar at the Stanford Vision and Learning Lab working on the JackRabbot project.
 I closely collaborated with Disney Research while I was a Ph.D. student in the Robotics Institute (RI) at Carnegie Mellon University, and worked on assisted photography while pursuing my M.S. degree at the RI as well.
 Even before then, I built and learned how to fly a remote controlled helicopter!
 This allowed me to work on video stabilization for my bachelor’s degree in Computer Engineering at Universidad Simón Bolívar.

-I study fundamental problems to enable group human-robot interactions.
-For instance, my work investigates social group phenomena in HRI, including spatial patterns of behavior typical of group conversations and group conformity.
+I study fundamental problems in HRI and Artificial Social Intelligence, often motivated by challenges or opportunities that arise in group human-robot interactions.
+For instance, my work investigates social group phenomena in HRI, including spatial patterns of behavior typical of group conversations and group social influence.
 Further, I work on advancing autonomous, social robot behavior, both in terms of perception and decision making.
-An example is our work on social robot navigation.
+An example is our work on learning social navigation policies, which has led us to create interactive online surveys to scale data collection in HRI.
+A key idea that has driven our recent work in group HRI is abstracting interactions as graphs.
+This allows robots to reason about individual, relationship and group factors in unison (e.g., see our work on group detection and pose generation).
 I also enjoy building robotic systems to demonstrate ideas in practice (Chester, Shutter).
 More details about my research can be found in my lab’s website.
-A recent presentation at the Stanford HCI Seminar can be seen here.

 If you are interested in joining my lab, please read this note about open positions at Yale IMG before contacting me.